 \section{Discussion}

 We discuss the robustness of the fiducial results in Section~\ref{sec:discussion:robustness}, and the complementarity of lensing profile and abundance measurements to constrain the richness-mass relation parameters in Section~\ref{sec:discussion:complementarity}.
-In Section~\ref{sec:discussion:redshiftevolution}, we discuss the redshift evolution in the richness-mass relation and the difference of the middle redshift bin from the lower and higher redshift bins shown in Sections~\ref{sec:result:joint} and \ref{sec:result:richnessmass}.
+In Section~\ref{sec:discussion:redshiftevolution}, we discuss redshift evolution in the richness-mass relation and the difference between the middle redshift bin versus the lower and higher redshift bins shown in Sections~\ref{sec:result:joint} and \ref{sec:result:richnessmass}.